mrueda/beacon2-ri-tools/utils/bff_validator/README.md

 # SYNOPSIS

-bff-validator -i &lt;file.xlsx|\*.json> \[-options\]
+    bff-validator -i <file.xlsx|*.json> [-options]

       Arguments:
         -i | --input <file.xlsx|*.json>   Metadata xlsx file or *.json files

       Options:
         -s | --schema-dir <directory>     Directory with JSON schemas (must have JSON pointers de-referenced) -o | --out-dir <directory>        Output (existing) directory for the BFF files (only to be used if input is XLSX) -gv                               Set this option if you want to process <genomicVariations> entity -ignore-validation                Writes JSON collection regardless of results from validation against JSON schemas (AYOR!)
         -h | --help                       Brief help message
         -man                              Full documentation
         -debug <level>                    Print debugging information (from 1 to 5, with 5 being the max) -verbose                          Enable verbosity
         -nc | --no-color                  Do not print colors to STDOUT

       Experimental:
         -gv-vcf                           Set this option to read <genomicVariations.json> from <beacon vcf> (with one document per line)

 # CITATION